zenml-io/zenml/.github/ISSUE_TEMPLATE/general_issue.md

 ---

 **Tell us what you're thinking**
-A clear and concise description of what the bug is.
+A clear and concise description is best.

 **Context (if applicable):**
  - OS: [e.g. Ubuntu 18.04]